microsoft/PowerToys/README.md

 Our goals for 0.18 release cycle was three big items, PowerToys Run, Keyboard manager, and migrating to the new settings system.
 This is also the first time we'll test out the auto-updating system.

 Feedback is critical.
 We know there are areas for improvement on PT Run.
 We would love feedback so we can improve.
-We also would love to know if you want us to be more agressive on auto-upgrading.
+We also would love to know if you want us to be more aggressive on auto-upgrading.

 - We shipped [v0.18][github-release-link]!
 - New Utilities
-   - PowerToys Run
-   - Keyboard manager
+   - PowerToys Run, our new application launcher (use alt-space to activate)
+   - Keyboard manager, a quick easy way to remap your keyboard
-- Fixed #243's setting issue
+- Fixed [#243](https://github.com/microsoft/PowerToys/issues/243)'s setting issue
+- Improved performance on FancyZones [#1264](https://github.com/microsoft/PowerToys/issues/1264)
 - Lots of bug fixes!

 For [0.19](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F4), we are proactively working on:

 - Enable PT Run to be mapped to Win-Keys
-- Stability / tech debt
+- Stability / tech debt fixes
 - Performance improvements with FancyZones
 - A testing utility for FancyZones to be sure we can test different window configurations.